OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

 <code>$ conda install -c dglteam "dgl<0.5.3" </code>

 ## Experiments
-We apply the approach on Benchmark dataset, thus we can only focus on the technical implementation and use it for comparison.
+We apply the approach on Benchmark dataset, thus we can only focus on the technical implementation and use it for comparison.  <br>
 NOTE: I suggest to work on GPU for example on Google Colab (free GPU usage) to get the highest possible performance.

 #### AmazonReview: